J. Doyne Farmer: Predicting technological progress

 Although innovation might seem by its very nature to be unpredictable, in fact there are several empirical regularities that suggest the opposite.
 Together with several colleagues Farmer developed a theory for explaining Wright's law, which states that costs drop as a power law function of cumulative production.
 By gathering data on many different technologies, this can be shown to be closely related to Moore's law, which can be used to make reliable forecasts for technological progress under business as usual scenarios.
-Recently, in a paper in collaboration with J. McNerney, J. Savoie, F. Caravelli and V. Carvalho, it was shown that the position of an industry in the global production network is an important determinant of its long term growth.
+Recently, in a paper in collaboration with J. McNerney, J. Savoie, F. Caravelli, and V. Carvalho, it was shown that the position of an industry in the global production network is an important determinant of its long term growth.

-Macroeconomics and COVID19
+Macroeconomics and COVID-19

-Responding to the COVID pandemic, together with François Lafond, Penny Mealy, Marco Pangallo, Anton Pichler and R. Maria del Rio Chanona, Farmer's group at Oxford correctly predicted the impact of COVID on the UK economy.
+Responding to the COVID pandemic, together with François Lafond, Penny Mealy, Marco Pangallo, Anton Pichler, and R. Maria del Rio Chanona, Farmer's group at Oxford correctly predicted the impact of COVID on the UK economy.
 In a separate effort, Asano et al. have shown how extending a standard macroeconomic model by assuming that households make their savings decisions by copying each other leads to behavior that resembles an endogenous business cycle.

+Super simulator proposal

+Following his work on COVID, Farmer is contributing to the development of a "super simulator" to study complex economic systems.
+In this simulator, every company will be present and making realistic decisions that change as the wider economy changes.
+The project is known as Macrocosm.
+Farmer estimates the cost of completing and running these simulations may require in funding.
+He says:

+We want to do for economic planning what Google maps did for traffic planning, so we can give anybody who has an economic question an intelligent and useful answer.

+A key goal of Farmer's current work is to understand the economic contexts of the climate crisis, both in terms of the benefits of a rapid uptake of renewables, and how a changing climate will impact directly and indirectly on our economic systems.
+As of February 2026, the simulation has "30000 companies and their 160000 oil rigs, power stations and other assets, based on a rich, 25yearlong dataset of how they have operated.
+The associated agents make decisions based on simple rules: for example, imitating the best, or resorting to trial and error — in contrast to the fullyinformed, optimallybehaved agents that populate more traditional computable general equilibrium (CGE) models.
+Farmer adds:

+"We're literally modelling the decision-making of all the energy companies in the world," he says, each represented by a separate digital agent in the model.
+"We can simulate the whole energy system of the world to see how much energy each company delivers and at what price".